 Manilla is a tiny city located in the state of Iowa.
 With a population of 753 people and just one neighborhood, Manilla is the 374th largest community in Iowa.
 Manilla has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-When you are in Manilla, you'll notice that it is more blue-collar than most other communities in America.
-40.15% of Manilla’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Manilla is a blue-collar town, with 40.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Manilla is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Manilla who work in healthcare (13.22%), sales jobs (11.97%), and office and administrative support (5.99%).

 Because of many things, Manilla is a great place for families with children to consider.
 First of all, many other families with children live here, making Manilla a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Manilla has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Manilla’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Manilla is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Manilla doesn't have a public transportation system that people use for their commute.

 The population of Manilla has a very low overall level of education: only 9.59% of people over 25 hold a 4-year college degree or higher.